tembo-io/trunk/README.md

 ```

 ### `trunk publish`
-- Publish extensions to the registry, making it available to the Postgres community for discovery and installation.
+- Publish extensions to the registry, making them available to the Postgres community for discovery and installation.

 ```shell
 ❯ trunk publish pgmq \